RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

 1. `redux`: Provides tools to connect with application Redux store
 1. `store-utils`: Provides redux generic actions, reducers and selectors to make [Redux API middleware](https://www.npmjs.com/package/redux-api-middleware) use easier with REGARDS backend.
 Also provides some other standard redux models for REGARDS, like partitions storage model
 1. `test-helpers`: Provides test  tools for react components headless tests.
-    _Note: this modules is only provided for test, it should never be bundled with the core application_
+    _Note: this modules is only provided for test, it should never be bundled with the core application.
+Therefore the developer must not use it outside test code_
 1. `theme`: Provide tools and components to manage REGARDS components theme.
 Note: it relies on [Material UI theme](http://www.material-ui.com/#/customization/themes) system
-1. `theme-ui`: Provides i18n graphic interactors to select / display current theme state in application
+1. `theme-ui`: Provides theme graphic interactors to select / display current theme state in application